For your chance to win a free consultation, sign up for updates here. There's a winner each month :)

 I use my intuitive ability not only in my personal life, but for work, and so I call myself an intuitive.

-“Intuitive” is often used interchangeably with “psychic”, but I’ve rarely used the latter word to describe what I do.
+“Intuitive” is often used interchangeably with “psychic”.
 While I’m aware now that the term “intuitive” in a professional context may lead to some confusion, the “psychic” label often appears to be at the other end of the spectrum, where people are quite certain about what it means, and make assumptions that are not always accurate (e.g., that you are a fortune teller who can predict lotto numbers).

 At the request of my book editor, I agreed to add some further information to You Crazy Vegan to explain what an intuitive service may involve.
 Not every intuitive works the same way (for instance, when considering the types of physical tools used such as crystals or tarot cards, or the absence of them).
 But generally, an intuitive will rely on at least one of the four main “clairs” to communicate relevant or helpful messages, as follows: